jcornford/jcornford.github.io/_posts/2017-01-02-lines of best fit.md

 {% endhighlight %}
 ![line with polyfit](/blog_assets/1_data_line_polyfit.png)

-There: if all you wanted was the code for a straight line through your data, you should be all set! ...However, we should really talk about what you are actually doing with this code (as no doubt a small part of you wants to know?!).
+There: if all you wanted was the code for a straight line through your data, you should be all set! ...However, we should really talk about what you are actually doing with this code.
 You are approximating a function of the following form:

 $$ \mathbf{y} \approx  w\mathbf{x} + b $$